bd6981/crud/README.md

 For this class, we'll be building an application called 'book-e' which can save bookmarks for us.
-We'll clone down the back-end for `book-e` and examine the a finished version of the codebase, which includes two models to start with.
-Then, we'll add a controller that serves JSON and then test the backend using a tool called Postman.
+We'll clone down the back-end for `book-e` and examine the a finished version of the codebase, which includes two related models.
+Then we'll build it out piece by piece, for the rest of the day.

+The goal is to use the finished codebase as our guideline, so if we ever get lost or stuck, we have something to reference.

 ## Book-e